The Implicit Bias of Adam and Muon on Smooth Homogeneous Neural Networks: Experiments

 \section{Experiments}

-To validate our findings we train two-layer (one hidden layer) homogeneous networks to classify $m = 2048$ MNIST digits \citep{lecun2002gradient} as even or odd, using the exponential loss.
+To validate our findings we train two-layer (one hidden layer) homogeneous networks to classify $m = 2048$ MNIST digits \citep{lecun2002gradient} as even or odd, using the logistic loss.
 Since our results hold for smooth activations, we use squared ReLU (i.e., $z \mapsto \max\{0,z\}^2$), and also run ReLU for empirical comparison.
 We compare the following optimizers: Normalized Gradient Descent (NGD) with and without momentum, Signum, Adam, Muon (treating the output layer as a matrix with a single row) and Muon-Adam.
 Training proceeds until the loss reaches a small target value ($10^{-8}$).
 The stability constant for Adam is chosen to be negligible with respect to gradient norm values ($\varepsilon=10^{-20}$).
 A decaying learning rate $\eta(t) = \eta_0t^{-0.8}$ is chosen to comply with Assumptions~\ref{lr_ass:lr_msd} and~\ref{lr_ass:lr_adam} (as $t^{-0.8} = \smallo{t^{-1/2}}$).
-See Appendix~\ref{section:experiment_details} for additional details.
+See Appendix~\ref{section:experiment_details} for additional details and for a similar experiment on the CIFAR10 dataset \citep{krizhevsky2009learning} with a 4-layer network.

 Results are shown in Figure~\ref{fig:plots_nonlinear}.
-As expected, NGD (with and without momentum) maximizes the $\ell_2$ margin, while Signum and Adam maximize the $\ell_\infty$ margin and Muon maximizes $\normspinf{\cdot}$.
+As expected, NGD (with and without momentum) achieves the largest $\ell_2$ margin, while Signum and Adam do so for the $\ell_\infty$ margin and Muon for $\normspinf{\cdot}$.
 These findings seem to hold empirically for ReLU as well as squared ReLU, although the latter tends to achieve a higher margin value for $\ell_\infty$-maximizing algorithms.
 Signum appears to outperform Adam in terms of $\ell_\infty$ margin, which is expected considering that the $\ell_\infty$-margin-maximization properties of Adam may hinge on its similarity to sign gradient descent, of which Signum is a closer approximation.
 Also, we observe that NGD is second-best to Muon when maximizing $\normspinf{\cdot}$, a phenomenon perhaps explained by the fact that the spectral norm of the output layer is its $\ell_2$ norm.
 In Appendix~\ref{section:experiment_details} (Figure~\ref{fig:margin_plot_loss_muon_adam}) we compare Muon-Adam with Muon and Adam, and show that it maximizes the appropriate margin.

 To test the assumption of directional convergence ~\ref{traj_ass:2}, Figure~\ref{fig:alignment_plot_nonlinear} shows the cosine similarity of the iterates to the last iterate, $\angles{\frac{\thetab_t}{\norm{\thetab_t}_2}}{\frac{\thetab_{\text{last}}}{\norm{\thetab_{\text{last}}}_2}}$.
 Note that here the x-axis is a linear time scale normalized with respect to the total training time.
 We observe, for example, that for all algorithms, alignment is above $0.99$ for the entire second half of the trajectory, suggesting that directional convergence indeed holds.
 All trajectories have the margin $\gamma(\thetab_t)$ bounded away from $0$ for the entire late phase of training, validating $\gamma(\bar \thetab)> 0$.
 Also, Assumption~\ref{traj_ass:1} holds in all experiments.